shunirr/FacebookIrcGateway/README.md

 - Reading news feed.
 - Reading comments on news feed.
 - Update your status.
+- Like using TypableMap.
+- Comment using TypableMap.

 ## Before Using
 First of All, need to setup environments.